VERITASDesign & Build

 Step 4: Red Flags to Walk Away From

 No written contract.
-Every project needs a signed contract specifying scope, materials, timeline, and payment schedule before work begins.
+Every project needs a signed contract specifying scope, materials, and payment schedule before work begins.

 Pressure to sign immediately.
 Legitimate contractors have enough work.
 Anyone pressuring you to sign today to "lock in the price" is using a sales tactic, not being honest.